jancervenka/czech-simpleqa/README.md

 ### Supported Models

 Models from OpenAI and Anthropic are currently supported.
+Environment variables `OPENAI_API_KEY` or `ANTHROPIC_API_KEY` need to be configured.